sol-eng/model-management/README.md

 their credit accounts.

-The example projects include model training notebooks, REST APIs serving predictions, REST API traffic router, and a Shiny app to verify API results.
+The example projects include model training notebooks, REST APIs serving predictions, a REST API traffic router, and a Shiny app to verify API results.

 ## RStudio Professional Products